10 Warning Signs That Your Content Creation System Sucks

 Imagine having a toolbox filled with the perfect tools for every job.

-Templates help you express your ideas in the right way without agonizing over structure or format.
+Templates help you express your ideas without agonizing over structure or format.
 They’re like cooking with a recipe, guiding you step by step until you’ve whipped up something delicious.

-Think about it: If your mood dictates your content, then your content’s consistency is at the mercy of whether you woke up on the right side of the bed.
-Some days you might feel like conquering the world; other days, conquering the snooze button feels like a win, even after sipping 5 mugs of robusta coffee.
+If your mood dictates your content, then your content’s consistency is at the mercy of whether you woke up on the right side of the bed.

 You’ve just turned chaos into a well-oiled machine.